AlexRamey/Football_Player_Recognition/README.md

 ## Dataset
 1. Capture frames from two Alabama football games (1080 x 720 resolution), one with home uniforms and the other with away uniforms.

+1. Do a pass over the frames, removing ones that do not contain at least one Alabama player with a completely visible jersey number.

 1. Run a [pre-trained Mask R-CNN](https://github.com/matterport/Mask_RCNN) to extract person bounding boxes from the frames.

 1. Pad the bounding boxes with 0s (blackness) to create square images then re-scale to size 256 x 256.
 Discard non-Alabama players.